cwi-dis/VR2Gather/Documentation/02-prerequisites.md

 If you don't have an RGBD camera you need not bother with Intel Realsense or Microsoft Kinect support, but you still want `cwipc` to be able to see participants that do have a camera.

-After installation (you may have to reboot, on Windows) run `cwipc_view --symthetic` in a Bash window to confirm everything is installed correctly.
+After installation (you may have to reboot, on Windows) run `cwipc_view --synthetic` in a Bash window to confirm everything is installed correctly.

 ## Next steps